 There is no better time to visit the Queen Elizabeth Olympic Park than spring or summer.
-The Park opened fully in April 2014 and has since welcomed millions of visitors.
-It covers 560 acres and people visiting can enjoy the beautiful parklands, idyllic riverside lawns, giant climbing walks and intricate fountains.
+Since the Park reopened it has since welcomed millions of visitors.
+It covers 560 acres and people visiting can enjoy the beautiful parklands, idyllic riverside lawns, giant climbing wall, and intricate fountains.

 Feeling sporty?
 Book a ticket for a swimming session at the Aquatics Centre and pretend you are giving Michael Phelps a run for his money.
 Or book a taster session at the Velodrome and discover whether there is a toilet in the building named after Sir Chris Hoy.